mshiladityam/GraphTheoreticLibrary/README.md

 # GraphTheoreticLibrary by mshiladityam

-Source.cpp consists of a pbject oriented programming template for Graph Theoretic Problems in Competitive Programming.
+Source.cpp consists of a object oriented programming template for Graph Theoretic Problems in Competitive Programming.
 This serves as a blackbox to solve graph problems.

 <h1> <center> Documentation </h1> </center>